Dynamic Routing Guide

 Note that the WAN TRDs can also use multicast, or can be configured for unicast-only operation.
 In fact, even the LANs can be used in unicast mode, although that will force the publisher "SRC1" to send the message three times, to RCV1, DRO 1A, and DRO 1B.

-The benefit of hotlinks is that if WAN A fails, the receivers for XYZ will not detect any disruption or latency outliers - WAN B will continue carrying the messages.
+The benefit of the hotlinks feature is that if WAN A fails, the receivers for XYZ will not detect any disruption or latency outliers - WAN B will continue carrying the messages.
 There is no "fail over" sequence.
 A downside of this design is that the receivers will experience twice the packet load.
 However, also note that the second copy of each message is discarded inside UM, so no application overhead is consumed.

 The hotlinks feature is intended to be used in deployments similar to the above diagram, with DROs interconnecting multiple datacenters.
 It is not designed to handle redundancy within a datacenter.